On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Introduction

-We start by studying the (sub)set of Az\'ema--Yor processes $M^U(X)$, indexed by increasing absolutely continuous functions $U$, and show that it has a simple group structure.
-This allows to see any semimartingale with continuous running supremum as an Az\'ema--Yor process.
-The main contribution of the Section \ref{sec:bach} is to study how such representation arise naturally.
-We show that Az\'ema--Yor processes allow to solve explicitly the Bachelier equation, which we also identify with the Drawdown equation.
-The solutions to the latter satisfy the Drawdown constraint $Y_t\geq w(\ovl Y_t)$.
-Conversely, if $(Y_t)$ satisfies Drawdown constraint up to time $\zeta$ then it can be written as $M^U_{t\land \zeta}(X)$ for some non-negative $X$.
-Further, if $Y_\zeta=w(\ovl Y_\zeta)$ a.s., then the inverse process $(X_{t\land \zeta})$ is stopped upon hitting $0$ or $b$.
-We provide explicit relation between function $U$ which generates Az\'ema--Yor process and functions $w$ and $\varphi$ which feature in the Drawdown constraint and in the SDEs.
-This characterises the processes both in a pathwise manner and differential manner.
+We start by studying the set of Az\'{e}ma--Yor processes $M^U(X)$, indexed by increasing absolutely continuous functions $U$, and show that it has a~simple group structure.
+This allows us to see any semimartingale with continuous running maximum as an Az\'{e}ma--Yor process.
+The main contribution of Section~\ref{sec:bach} is to study how such representations arise naturally.
+We show that Az\'{e}ma--Yor processes allow us to solve explicitly the Bachelier equation, which we also identify with the drawdown equation.
+The solutions to the latter satisfy the drawdown constraint $Y_t\geq w(\ovl Y_t)$.
+Conversely, if $(Y_t)$ satisfies the drawdown constraint up to time $\zeta$, then it can be written as $M^U_{t\land\zeta}(X)$ for some nonnegative $X$.
+Further, if $Y_\zeta=w(\ovl Y_\zeta)$ a.s., then the inverse process $(X_{t\land\zeta})$ is stopped upon existing an interval $(0,b)$.
+We provide explicit relation between function $U$ which generates Az\'{e}ma--Yor process and functions $w$ and $\varphi$ which feature in the drawdown constraint and in the SDEs.
+This characterizes the processes both in a pathwise manner and differential manner.

-Then in Section \ref{sec:max_HL_AVaR} we specialise further and investigate Az\'ema--Yor processes defined from $X=N$ a non-negative local martingale with continuous supremum process and with $N_t\to 0$ as $t\to\i$.
-We show how one can identify explicitly Az\'ema--Yor processes from their terminal values.
-In Section \ref{sec:AVaR_HL} we discuss the Average Value at Risk and the Hardy-Littlewood transform in a unified manner using tail quantiles of probability measures.
-Then we construct Az\'ema--Yor martingales with a prescribed terminal law.
-This allows us to re-discover, in Section \ref{sec:skoro}, the Az\'ema--Yor \cite{ay1} solution to the Skorokhod embedding problem and give it a new interpretation.
+Then in Section~\ref{sec:max_HL_AVaR} we specialize further and investigate Az\'{e}ma--Yor processes defined from $X=N$ a nonnegative local martingale with continuous maximum process and with $N_t\to0$ as $t\to\i$.
+We show how one can identify explicitly Az\'{e}ma--Yor processes from their terminal values.
+In Section~\ref{sec:AVaR_HL} we discuss the average value at risk and the Hardy--Littlewood transform in a~unified manner using tail quantiles of probability measures.
+Then we construct Az\'{e}ma--Yor martingales with a prescribed terminal law.
+This allows us to rediscover, in Section~\ref{sec:skoro}, the Az\'{e}ma--Yor~\cite{ay1} solution to the Skorokhod embedding problem and give it a new interpretation.